Search via Quantum Walk: Quantum analogue of a classical Markov chain

 The eigen-spectrum of the transition matrix~$P$ plays an important role in the analysis of a classical Markov chain.
-Similarly, the behaviour of the quantum process~$W(P)$ may be inferred from its spectral decomposition. \suppress{The reflections through subspaces~$\ay,\bee$ are (real) orthogonal transformations.
-Their product~$W(P)$ is also therefore real orthogonal.
-Every real orthogonal matrix may be decomposed into a direct sum of the identity, reflection through the origin (i.e., $-\id$), and two-dimensional rotations over orthogonal vector subspaces~\cite[Section 81]{Halmos93}.
-These orthogonal subspaces, and the corresponding eigenvalues, are revealed by the singular value decomposition of the product~$\Pi_\ay \Pi_\bee$ of the orthogonal projection operators onto the two subspaces~$\ay,\bee$.
-Equivalently, we may } For this, motivated by Szegedy~\cite{Szegedy04}, we consider the {\em discriminant} matrix~$D(P)=(\sqrt{p_{xy}p^*_{yx}})$.
-Since $\sqrt{p_{xy}p^*_{yx}} = \sqrt{\pi_x} p_{xy}/ \sqrt{\pi_y}$, the discriminant matrix is equal to \centermath{ $D(P) \quad = \quad \diag(\pi)^{1/2} \cdot P \cdot \diag(\pi)^{-1/2},$ } where~$\diag(\pi)$ is the invertible diagonal matrix with the coordinates of the distribution~$\pi$ in its diagonal. \suppress{Since it is the product of two projection operators up to pre- and post-multiplication by unitary operators, the singular values of~$D(P)$ all lie in the range~$[0,1]$. } Since the singular values of~$D(P)$ all lie in the range~$[0,1]$, we may express them as~$\cos\theta$, for some angles~$\theta \in [0,\tfrac{\pi}{2}]$. \suppress{ We will examine this property in more detail later, so we include a different proof below.
+Similarly, the behavior of the quantum process~$W(P)$ may be inferred from its spectral decomposition.
+We consider the {\em discriminant} matrix~$D(P)=(\sqrt{p_{xy}p^*_{yx}})$.
+Since $\sqrt{p_{xy}p^*_{yx}} = \sqrt{\pi_x} p_{xy}/ \sqrt{\pi_y}$, the discriminant matrix is equal to \centermath{ $D(P) \quad = \quad \diag(\pi)^{1/2} \cdot P \cdot \diag(\pi)^{-1/2},$ } where~$\diag(\pi)$ is the invertible diagonal matrix with the coordinates of the distribution~$\pi$ in its diagonal.
+Since the singular values of~$D(P)$ all lie in the range~$[0,1]$, we may express them as~$\cos\theta$, for some angles~$\theta \in [0,\tfrac{\pi}{2}]$.
+(Note that this is a second type of use of the Greek letter~`$\pi$' in this article, and it denotes the usual Mathematical constant.
+A third type of use occurs later in the article.
+The meaning of the letter can be inferred from the context in which it is used.)
+For later reference, we rewrite Theorem~1 due to Szegedy~\cite{Szegedy04} which relates the singular value decomposition of~$D(P)$ to the spectral decomposition of~$W(P)$.
+This theorem is a variant of a result due to Jordan~\cite{Jordan1875} (see also Ref.~\cite[Section~VII.1, page~201]{Bhatia96}), and may be derived from it. \begin{theorem}[Szegedy~\cite{Szegedy04}] Let $P$ be an irreducible Markov chain, and let $\cos\theta_1,\ldots,\cos\theta_l$ be an enumeration of those singular values (possibly repeated) of $D(P)$ that lie in the open interval~$(0,1)$.
+Then: \begin{enumerate}\reduceitemm